sensu/sensu-docs/content/sensu-go/5.21/reference/backend.md

 | trusted-ca-file |      |
 ------------------|------
 description       | Path to the primary backend CA file.
 Specifies a fallback SSL/TLS certificate authority in PEM format used for etcd client (mutual TLS) communication if the `etcd-trusted-ca-file` is not used.
-This CA file is used in communication between the Sensu dashboard and end user web browsers, as well as communication between sensuctl and the Sensu API. type              | String default           | `""` environment variable | `SENSU_BACKEND_TRUSTED_CA_FILE`
+This CA file is used in communication between the Sensu web UI and end user web browsers, as well as communication between sensuctl and the Sensu API. type              | String default           | `""` environment variable | `SENSU_BACKEND_TRUSTED_CA_FILE`